AhmedRamadan2000/Excel-File-Comparator/README.md

 ### Method 2: Using Live Server (Recommended for Development)
 1. Install Node.js from [nodejs.org](https://nodejs.org/)
-2. Navigate to the project folder in terminal/command prompt
+2. Navigate to the project folder in the terminal/command prompt
 3. Run: `npm install`
 4. Run: `npm start`
 5. Open your browser to `http://localhost:3000`